Yi-Cheng Wang

 Yi-Cheng Wang has pitched in Taiwan and Japan.

-He pitched for Taiwan in the 2001 World Youth Championship.
+Wang pitched for Taiwan in the 2001 World Youth Championship.
 He allowed five runs in 7 1/3 IP in the 2009 World Port Tournament and remained with Taiwan for the 2009 Asian Championship.
 Wang had been on the La New Bears minor league team.
 In the 2009 Baseball World Cup, the southpaw was largely ineffective.
 He allowed 17 hits and 13 runs in 11 1/3 IP; his 12.27 ERA the worst on the Taiwanese staff.
 He pitched in 9 of Taiwan's 15 games.
+The Bears drafted him in the second round of the 2008 CPBL Draft.

-Wang signed with the Yokohama BayStars for 2010, for a reported $208,000.
+The Yokohama BayStars signed Wang in 2010, for a reported $208,000.
 He was 0-2 with a 8.40 ERA in the minors that year but improved his ERA to 3.55 in 2011.
 In 2012, he got a shot in Nippon Pro Baseball.
 He was 0-4 with a 8.88 ERA in six starts for the BayStars that year, allowing 32 hits and 19 walks in 24 1/3 IP.
 Yokohama was not interested in giving him another shot and he returned to Taiwan.

 Wang throws a slider, changeup and a fastball (peak speed 92 mph).